Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Experiments and Results

 \subsection{Entanglement Swapping}

-Next, Fig. \ref{fig_enswap_res} shows quantum circuit for performing the Entanglement Swapping protocol with one repeater node in the middle.
-The results of running this circuit on IBMQ is shown in Fig. \ref{fig_swap_data}.
+Fig. \ref{fig_enswap_res} (Top and Bottom-Left) shows the quantum circuit for performing the Entanglement Swapping protocol with one repeater node in the middle.
+The results after running this circuit on IBMQ are shown on the bottom right of Fig. \ref{fig_enswap_res}.

 As can be seen, entanglement swapping causes a large loss in the fidelity of entanglement.
-This necessitates further purification of the swapped qubits.
+In fact, the drop in fidelity is higher than the $F^2$ scaling rule mentioned in Section 2.2.
+This is because, $F^2$ scaling only takes into account the role of imperfect operations during the Bell-State preparation.
+However, a large portion of the fidelity loss in the swapping protocol is due to the operations performed \emph{after} the state preparation and readout.
+A more general analysis performed by Briegel \etal \cite{briegel1998quantum} indicates this faster decrease in fidelity for highly error-prone swapping operations, which is consistent with the experimental results.
+Thus, further purification of the swapped qubits is necessary for another round of swapping.